- Rent Control / Increase Limitations. North Carolina state landlords can raise rent only after the lease has ended.

 Is there a Rent Increase Limit?

 The state of North Carolina doesn’t regulate the amount rent may be increased.

 How Much Notice is Needed for Raising Rent?

 The state provides no legislation regarding notice required for increasing rent on a month-to-month tenant.
 However, the amount of notice to end tenancy is generally appropriate.
 It is customary for a North Carolina landlord to provide at least a 7-Day Notice.
 (North Carolina Statute 42-14)

 For a FREE rent increase notice template, click here.

 North Carolina doesn’t regulate how often a landlord can increase rent.

 Laws Regarding Late Fees

-A North Carolina landlord may charge a tenant the greater of $15 or 5% for late payment of monthly rent so long as rent is at least five days late.
-An amount of the greater of $4 or 5% may be charged for weekly rent, so long as rent is at least five days late (North Carolina Statute 42-46).
+A North Carolina landlord may charge a tenant the greater of $15 or 5% for late payment of monthly rent.
+A landlord can collect an amount of the greater of $4 or 5% for weekly rent.
+If a landlord wants to collect a late fee the rent must be at least 5 days late.
+The late fee should be written in the lease agreement.
+(North Carolina Statute 42-46)